deltachat/deltachat-pages/_posts/2025-05-11-diff-invitation.md

 You are invited to join any of this.
 If you want to bring some friends or conspirators, be our guests.

-## Co-working, cross-concern hacking, playing and diverting
+## Co-working, cross-concern hacking and diversions

 As of May 12th there are 30+ people arranging themselves to make it, with about a dozen to do so during the full date frame.